OmriN7/tmf/README.md

 ### TO DO LIST

 ##### optimization stuff
-- Optimize the images where needed. ( a lot! )
+- Optimize the images where needed. ( a lot of places! )
 - Download all of the libraries and include them in the style.css instead of loading them each from a seperate call
 - minify html
 - Figure out why the hell CEVO's icon thing takes up 600kb and how that can be fixed